Council of Aragon: History

 Councils were established not only for each of Spain's possessions (for example Italy, Portugal, and Flanders) but also for general affairs, such as the Council of the Inquisition (for religious matters), the Council of War, and the Consejo de Estado, the Council of State.
 Under Philip II, the Council of State remained rather small as the king preferred to do his own ruling.
 However, under Philip III it grew and became the "coping stone of the system."

 While the advantages of the conciliar system were obvious, the system also had its disadvantages.
-There remained no association between the different parts of the empires or attempt to break down the barriers between the disparate peoples of the empire; and indeed the only thing binding them together was the presence of a common king.
+There remained no association between the different parts of the empires or attempt to break down the barriers between its disparate peoples.
+Indeed the only thing binding them together was the presence of a common king.
 In addition, there was no effort to establish a common government or promote economic and commercial ties between the various provinces.
 The individual interests of one province took priority over a measure that may benefit all.
 As a result, in the 16th century, both in Aragon and other conciliar-ruled territories, there lacked any real form of association.